The Ultimate Guide to Pick & Pack Fulfillment Process

 2. Order Picking

 The warehouse worker then uses that packing slip and picks the items from the warehouse shelves to fulfill the order.
-It is the core step of pick & pack service where your inventory storage strategies and pick pack methods play a vital role as they determine the efficiency of this step.
+It is the core step of pick and pack service where inventory storage strategies and pick pack methods play a vital role as they determine the efficiency of this step.

 3. Order Packing